The DESI DR1 Peculiar Velocity Survey: global zero-point and $H_0$ constraints: Distances to Galaxy groups

 The grouping process is sketched out in Figure~\ref{fig:group_method}.
 In the particular example shown, one can start with any of the three smaller groups and end up with the same final result, but it is most helpful to start with one of the 2dFGRS groups.
 All three groups are linked by the end of step 6, resulting in the panel on the right, which contains all identified galaxies, and fills in galaxies that were missed in the SDSS grouping as preferred by 2dFGRS and vice-versa.

-This method results in over 13,500 groups or pairs, with 75\% of DESI PV galaxies being associated with at least one other galaxy in the sample (around 78,000 of the 104,000 combined TF+FP sample).
+This method results in over 13,500 groups or pairs, and 784 of these groups contain at least one FP \textit{and} TF galaxy.
+This corresponds to 25\% of all DESI PV galaxies being associated with at least one other galaxy (around 25,500 of the 104,000 combined TF+FP sample) in the 78,000 galaxy combined \citealt{Lim2017} group catalog, implying an average group size of three members.
+In the case of groups containing FP galaxies, 64.4\% of groups contain a single FP galaxy, 21.2\% contain two FP galaxies, 6.6\% contain three, 3.0\% contain four, and the remaining 5\% contain five or more FP galaxies (with Coma containing 209).
 From the full catalog, we calculated the redshift of each group as the simple average of all group members' redshifts.

 As a simple example of how effective the group catalog is, the direct overlap of SNe~Ia with DR1 galaxies is four for the TF sample and 41 for the FP sample.
 This increases to a total overlap of \nSN\ SN~Ia distances (from \nSNlc\ light-curves) to DESI PV targets once we also include groups.
 This represents a more than two-fold increase in the number of SN Ia distances, but a nearly 10-fold increase in the number of galaxies that have SN distances.
 From 45 total TF and FP galaxies that host SNe Ia, we now have 571 galaxies that either host SNe Ia themselves or within their group.